 Walking northward from the square, you will enter the renowned Forbidden City.
 Your private guide will escort you to visit this largest and best-preserved imperial palace constructed in 1420, and will explain the profound culture, history, and story hidden behind the palace to you.

 Lunch: You will have your lunch in Courtyard 7 Restaurant, a restaurant offering new modern French dishes.
 It’s a well-designed building with typical traditional Chinese style.

 In the afternoon, your hutong discovery begins.
 Hutongs, narrow alleys between rows of quadrangle dwellings, presents traditional Beijing life.
 You will take a rickshaw to explore the hutongs, and visit a local family, where your private guide can explain you the architecture and landscape gardening, and traditional local life.
-Later you will visit a time-honored local man’s pearl workshop and store and learn how to spot a fake.

 GOOD TO KNOW

 - Courtyard 7 — Trip Advisor’s ‘Traveler’s Choice of 2012’ Rated 4.5/5.

 - Hutong Family Visit — Highly recommended by customers and travel reviews as ‘making the hutongs worth it’.

 - Want to discover more in the hutongs?
 Add DIY traditional Chinese handicraft to your Beijing itinerary.

 Discover Beijing’s ancient culture in-depth, by visiting Beijing Capital Museum, the Lama Temple, Beijing Zoo, and the Guozijian (the Imperial College).

 Beijing Capital Museum: There are more than 250,000 historical relics covering China's history from the Neolithic Age to the Qing Dynasty (1644–1911).